PlasmaCar: History

-PlasmaCar Physics
+Physics

 The PlasmaCar design includes six wheels, but only four touch the ground.
 The first two wheels located at the front of the vehicle do not touch the ground (a common misconception) or spin: they are merely there for stability and safety in case the rider leans forward or drives into an elevated surface (such as a street curb).
 The next set of wheels of the PlasmaCar are attached to the steering wheel by a lever, in such a way that they are located behind the axis of rotation of the steering column.
 The torque applied to the steering wheel causes a lateral friction force by the wheels on the ground, a force parallel to the axle and perpendicular to the direction the wheels are rolling.
 If a component of this force points to the back of the car, the reaction force of the ground on the car (by Newton's "action/reaction" law) points partly forward and accelerates the car.
 This is the force that drives the car forward and it ultimately comes from the force exerted on the handlebars.
 In-line skaters make a similar force by repeatedly pulling both skates laterally inward in a criss cross fashion in order to accelerate themselves.
 Skateboarders do a similar thing by pulling laterally inward while executing a series of alternating, tight turns.
 The final set of wheels (located at the back of the vehicle) spin normally, but do not pivot.